Namisha12-dot/python-file/README.md

-i am making changes to this repository
+i am making changes to this repository.this readme file will give us review of our project